Professor Elizabeth Sapey BSc, MBBS, PhD, FRCP

 Biography

-Liz gained her first science degree in 1995 from the University of London (BSc Medical Science, 1st Class Honours), and went on to qualify as a Physician in 1998 (MBBS Honours with 3 distinctions, 2 merits and 2 prizes) from the Royal London and St Bartholomew’s School of Medicine and Dentistry.
+Liz gained her first science degree in 1995 from the University of London (1st Class Honours), and went on to qualify as a Physician in 1998 (MBBS Honours with 3 distinctions, 2 merits and 2 prizes) from the Royal London and St Bartholomew’s School of Medicine and Dentistry.
 She has been involved in active research since 2001, focusing upon the inflammatory basis of chronic disease, with particular emphasis on neutrophilic inflammation, ageing and lung disease.
-She gained her PhD in 2010 (University of Birmingham), where she now the Director of the Institute of Inflammation and Ageing.
+She gained her PhD in 2010 (University of Birmingham), where she is now the Director of the Institute of Inflammation and Ageing.

 Liz’s research interests are based upon her wish to understand why chronic inflammatory diseases effect different people in so many different ways, including the age at which they present, the clinical symptoms people display and the inflammation which cause these diseases to progress.
-Liz runs a clinical and laboratory based group, incorporating new advancements in lung physiology and careful clinical characterisation of patients with cutting edge laboratory assays.
-She also works as an Honorary Respiratory Consultant, seeing patients with acute and chronic lung disease in the Queen Elizabeth Hospital, Birmingham.
+Liz runs a health data, clinical and laboratory based group, incorporating new advancements in lung physiology and careful clinical characterisation of patients with cutting edge laboratory assays and data science.
+She also works as an Honorary Acute Medicine and Respiratory Consultant, seeing patients in the acute medical unit at the Queen Elizabeth Hospital, Birmingham.

-Liz is passionate about broadening participation in academic research, is a steering group member of SUSTAIN, an Academy of Medical Science initiative to improve the retention and promotion of women in science, takes part in “Meet the researcher” days within local schools in order to promote a career in science, particularly in groups under-represented in the scientific community.
+Liz is passionate about broadening participation in academic research, previously holding a steering group member role of SUSTAIN, an Academy of Medical Science initiative to improve the retention and promotion of women in science and takes part in “meet the researcher” days within local schools in order to promote a career in science, particularly in groups under-represented in the scientific community.
 Also, she supports the participation of clinicians, allied health care professionals and scientists by providing mentoring and supervision in research training.

 Teaching

-• MBChB 4th Year - Specialty Respiratory Medicine Lead
+• MBChB 4th Year - Specialty Respiratory Medicine Co-Lead.

-• Regularly supervise BMedSc student projects (3rd Year).
-To date, these studentships have been gained 3 prestigious awards and Liz has supported students in presenting their research at international conferences
+• Regularly supervises BMedSc student projects (3rd Year).
+To date, these studentships have gained prestigious awards and publications.
+Liz has also supported students in presenting their research at international conferences.

 Postgraduate supervision

-• 1 PhD is in the write up phase of their theses
+• 2 current PhD studentships are in the write up phase of their thesis.

 Research

-Liz’s research interests are based upon her wish to understand why chronic inflammatory diseases are so heterogeneous in their presentation and course.
+Liz’s research interests are based upon her wish to improve the care we offer to people when they are suddenly unwell, through better care pathways, understanding why inflammatory processes are so heterogeneous in their presentation and course and through embedding patients and their priorities in all our research activities.

-To this end, her on-going research activity includes two interrelated themes.
+To this end, her on-going research activity includes three interrelated themes:

 Other activities

-Managing Director of the NIHR/Wellcome CRF (Adults).
+• Previous Managing Director of the NIHR/Wellcome CRF (Adults) (2016 – 2021).
 The NIHR/Wellcome CRF is a purpose-built, dedicated unit where study participants are able to take part in research programmes safely according to robust, ethically approved trial protocols.
-As Managing Director, Liz oversees clinical research activity that takes place in the CRF and chairs the Scientific Advisory Committee to ensure all adopted studies meet the rigorous scientific, ethical and governance criteria that underpins our successful funding.
+As Managing Director, Liz oversaw clinical research activity that took place in the CRF and chaired the Scientific Advisory Committee to ensure all adopted studies met the rigorous scientific, ethical and governance criteria that underpins our successful funding.

 Publications